facebook/zstd/doc/zstd_compression_format.md

 byte was partially used, then any unused bits are ignored.

-If this process results in a non-zero probability for a value outside of the valid range of values that the FSE table is defined for, even if that value is not used, then the data is considered corrupted.
+If this process results in a non-zero probability for a value outside of the valid range of values that the FSE table is defined for, then the data is considered corrupted, even if the value is not used.

+In the case of offset codes, a decoder may reject a frame that encodes a non-zero probability for an offset code that exceeds the decoder's maximum allowed offset code.
+A compliant encoder should not emit non-zero probabilities for offset codes that are greater than the highest offset code value present in the data stream.

 __Example__ :